solnguyen93/CapstoneOne-FlightCast/README.md

 createdb flightcast
 ```

 Update the database URI in app.py if necessary.
-The default is set to 'postgresql:///flightcast'
+The default is set to 'os.getenv('DATABASE_URL')', which is configured to equal 'postgresql:///flightcast'.

 ### Step 4: Set the FLASK_APP environment variable
 ```bash